 After our visit to Tesco we wanted to find out more about how we can use fruits, so we completed some tasting of different apple products – fresh apples, dried apples, apple juice and tinned apples – to compare their tastes and textures.
 We were then ready for baking!
 We had to think about how to keep safe, so we followed Little Red Hen’s safety rules about being clean and using knives safely.
-We had chance to do some measuring and using our maths too.
-Of course, once it was ready we had to had to decide which was our favourite.
+We had a chance to do some measuring and using our maths too.
+Of course, once it was ready we had to decide which was our favourite.
 We thought about what it looked like as well as the tastes and the textures.
 Perhaps you would like to try out other recipes with fruit or vegetables at home?

 Wash Days Past and Present

 We borrowed some mystery items from Warrington Museum to find out more about wash days in the past.
 We looked carefully at the objects – what they were made of, their shape, any writing or marks – to look for clues about what they might have been used for.
 We made guesses using our observations.
 We then read a book and found out what the objects were called and how they were used.
 We tried out some role play comparing a modern washing machine and the old dolly tub.
 Phew!
 Washing was hard work!

 We have been learning in school about how important it is to eat the right balance of food if we want to stay fit and healthy.
 We were very excited about our visit to Tesco to find out more information about where our food comes from, how it is stored and prepared and, of course, to try some healthy food tasting.
 A really big thanks goes to our parent helpers and the staff at Tesco, who made our morning of learning outside the classroom so successful.